brianngan/brianngan.github.io/_posts/2020-03-12-product-management-white-space-discipline.md

 > **Breathing room**: The product is not bloated.
 > **Subject emphasis**: The product has clear user flows towards the user's goal.

-In practice, this means designing
+In practice, this means having to refocus yourself, the team and the stakeholders on the few problems that we want to solve well.

-In practice, it is culling peripheral problems in favor of problems whose solutions move the primary metrics.
-This means having to refocus yourself and the team on the few things that we want to really do right
+White space is imposing strong constraints on design, iterating on what works and rejecting what doesn't.

-White space is imposing strong constraints on designs, iterating on what works and rejecting what does not.
-For untested new features, it is having a sense of the minimum feature set to design as MVP.
-For more mature feature sets, it is iterating and proactively removing features that work less well.
-None of these are interesting as standalone designs.
-There is always a more intriguing and fully-realised way to design.
-There is always another more novel project on the horizon.
-There is always enough space on the website to leave a bad feature as it is.
+For the untested new feature, it is having a sense of the minimum feature set for the solution to be apparent to the user.
+For more mature features, it is iterating and proactively removing features that work less well.
+In practice, these will always be less appealing to the designer or the product manager.
+There will always be a more intriguing designs and UI to carry out.
+There will always another more novel project on the horizon.
+Over time, you decide that there is always enough space on the website to leave a bad feature as it is.

 That being said, the reward of having white space discipline would be a better shot at building something that users are intuitively drawn to because it clearly solves their problem, is simple and is clearly solving their problem.